adamhaile/surplus/README.md

 ## FAQs

+### Can I use the standard Babel or Typescript JSX compilers for Surplus?

+No. Surplus isn't just the runtime library, it's the library+compiler, which are tightly coupled.
+It's not just cosmetic differences.
+The standard JSX compilation format was designed for virtual DOM and doesn't have the features Surplus needs.
+In particular, Surplus wraps dynamic expressions -- `{ ... }` -- in lambdas, so that it can create S computations that detect when the expressions change and make targeted updates.
+The usual format doesn't do that, since it relies on external notification of change (`.setState()`) followed by a diffing phase to detect what changed.

 ### Why real DOM nodes?

 Virtual DOM is a powerful and proven approach to building a web framework.
 However, Surplus elects to use real DOM elements for two reasons: